glowform/reproducible-research/Assignments/RR_assignment_4.md

 Use the terminal (`View -> Terminal`) for more nuanced operations.\
 You can use the terminal the same way you used Bash.

+If you want you can also play around with Github Desktop.

 ## Assignment:

 - Send me (j.michankow@uw.edu.pl) a `git log` of your Exercise 2